-A home equity line of credit (HELOC for short) is a loan that leverages the equity in your home.
-The HELOC functions like a revolving line of credit where you can choose when and how much money to withdraw, so long as the amount does not exceed more than 65% of the value of your home.
-BMO’s home equity line of credit is referred to as the Homeowner ReadiLine.
+A home equity line of credit (HELOC) is a loan that leverages the equity in your home.
+The HELOC functions like a revolving line of credit where you can choose when and how much money to withdraw, so long as the amount doesn’t exceed more than 65% of the value of your home.
+BMO’s HELOC product is called the Homeowner ReadiLine.

-There are a number of interest rates* available.
-According to BMO’s site, rates are subject to change without notice.
-And unlike most of the other HELOCs on the market, the interest is calculated monthly, not daily.
+There are a number of interest rates available.
+Unlike most of the other HELOCs on the market, the interest is calculated monthly, not daily.
 These are the rates as of Dec.
 29, 2022:

-- The repayment frequency is flexible.
-You can pay as little as the monthly interest charge or as much as you want to try and pay it down.
+- The repayment frequency is flexible—you can pay as little as the monthly interest charge or as much as you want to try and pay it down; and

 The value of your home = $450,000